Inclusion body myopathy with early-onset Paget disease and frontotemporal dementia

 About half of all adults with IBMPFD develop a disorder called Paget disease of bone.
 This disorder most often affects bones of the hips, spine, and skull, and the long bones of the arms and legs.
 Bone pain, particularly in the hips and spine, is usually the major symptom of Paget disease.
 Rarely, this condition can weaken bones so much that they break (fracture).

 In about one-third of people with IBMPFD, the disorder also affects the brain.
 IBMPFD is associated with a brain condition called frontotemporal dementia, which becomes noticeable in a person's forties or fifties.
-Frontotemporal dementia progressively damages parts of the brain that control reasoning, personality, social skills, speech, and language.
-People with this condition initially may have trouble speaking, remembering words and names (dysnomia), and using numbers (dyscalculia).
+People with frontotemporal dementia initially may have trouble speaking, remembering words and names (dysnomia), and using numbers (dyscalculia).
+Over time, the condition damages parts of the brain that control reasoning, personality, social skills, speech, and language.
 Personality changes, a loss of judgment, and inappropriate social behavior are also hallmarks of the disease.
 As the dementia worsens, affected people ultimately become unable to speak, read, or care for themselves.

 People with IBMPFD usually live into their fifties or sixties.

 Although the prevalence of IBMPFD is unknown, this condition is rare.
-It has been identified in about 26 families.
+It has been diagnosed in several hundred people worldwide.